lucaionescu/reading-log/README.md

 # :closed_book: Reading Log

-Here you find my reading log consisting of articles, papers, books or websites I enjoyed.
+My reading log consisting of articles, papers, books or websites I enjoyed.
 If you have recommendations, remarks about broken links or anything else, feel free to open a PR!

 ## Generative Art